Cotswolds: Geography

 The Cotswolds' spine runs southwest to northeast through six counties, particularly Gloucestershire, west Oxfordshire, and southwestern Warwickshire.
 The Cotswolds' northern and western edges are marked by steep escarpments down to the Severn valley and the Warwickshire Avon.
 This feature, known as the Cotswold escarpment or the Cotswold Edge, is a result of the uplifting (tilting) of the limestone layer, exposing its broken edge.
 This is a cuesta, in geological terms.
 The dip slope is to the southeast.

 On the eastern boundary lies the city of Oxford and on the west is Stroud.
 To the southeast, the upper reaches of the Thames Valley and towns such as Lechlade, Tetbury, and Fairford are often considered to mark the limit of the region.
 To the south the Cotswolds, with the characteristic uplift of the Cotswold Edge, reach beyond Bath, and towns such as Chipping Sodbury and Marshfield share elements of Cotswold character.

 The area is characterised by attractive small towns and villages built of the underlying Cotswold stone (a yellow oolitic limestone).
 This limestone is rich in fossils, particularly of fossilised sea urchins.
 Cotswold towns include Bourton-on-the-Water, Charlbury, Chipping Campden, Chipping Norton, Cricklade, Dursley, Malmesbury, Minchinhampton, Moreton-in-Marsh, Nailsworth, Northleach, Painswick, Stow-on-the-Wold, Stroud, Tetbury, Witney, Winchcombe and Wotton-under-Edge.
 Popular villages include Broadway, and Chalford.
 In addition, much of Box lies in the Cotswolds.
-Bath, Cheltenham, Cirencester, Gloucester, Stroud, and Swindon are larger urban centres that border on, or are virtually surrounded by, the Cotswold AONB.
+Bath, Cheltenham, Cirencester, Gloucester, and Stroud, are larger urban centres that border on, or are virtually surrounded by, the Cotswold AONB.